Whitefish River (Northwest Territories): Course

-The river begins at an unnamed lake and flows west then southwest to the west side Man Drowned Himself Lake.
+The river begins at an unnamed lake and flows west then southwest to the west side of Man Drowned Himself Lake.
 It exits the lake at the south, takes in the unnamed left tributary arriving from Kekwinatui Lake, and heads southwest, west and northwest.
 It passes Whitefish River Airfield on the left bank of the river valley, and reaches its mouth at Bydand Bay on the Smith Arm of Great Bear Lake, about 14 km south of Ford Bay Airport and 110 km northeast of the community of Norman Wells.
 Great Bear Lake empties via the Great Bear River and the Mackenzie River into the Arctic Ocean.

 Hydrology

 A hydrometric station operated near the mouth of the Whitefish River between 1977 and 1992.
 It recorded a mean annual flow of 13.6 m3 per second.
 The hydrometric station was re-established in July 2017.